Skip to main content

 Academic

-The ongoing debate over the appropriate level of incentives for programs represents a complex intersection of public health policy, labor law, and bioethics.
+The ongoing debate over the appropriate level of incentives for workplace wellness programs represents a complex intersection of public health policy, labor law, and bioethics.
 The EEOC’s proposal to adopt a ‘de minimis’ standard for most wellness incentives under the ADA and GINA is a significant move that warrants a deeper analysis of its legal and philosophical underpinnings.

 This proposal can be seen as an attempt to resolve the inherent tension between the employer’s interest in promoting a healthy workforce and the employee’s right to privacy and autonomy over their personal health information.